-Large format glossy color photograph of the Lunar Rover Vehicle under examination, presumably at the Boeing assembly facility in Huntsville, Alabama.
+Large format glossy color photograph of the Lunar Rover Vehicle, presumably at the Boeing assembly facility in Huntsville, Alabama.

 This large photograph of the LRV is substantially bigger than other similar original photographs of the vehicle.
 Many of the components of the LRV are visible in fairly good detail, including the unusual low-g mesh wheels.